Adam von Trott zu Solz: Foreign Office

-Friends warned von Trott not to return to Germany, but his conviction that he had to do something to stop the madness of Hitler and his henchmen led him to return.
+Friends warned Trott not to return to Germany, but his conviction that he had to do something to stop the madness of Hitler and his henchmen led him to return.
 Once there, in 1940 Trott joined the Nazi Party to access party information and monitor its planning.
 At the same time, he served as a foreign policy advisor to a clandestine group of intellectuals planning the overthrow of the Nazi regime, known as the Kreisau Circle.

 In late spring 1941, Wilhelm Keppler, Secretary of State (Staatssekretär) at the German Foreign Office, was appointed director of Special Bureau for India (Sonderreferat Indien) created in the Information Ministry to aid and liaise with the Indian nationalist Subhas Chandra Bose, a former president of the Indian National Congress, who had arrived in Berlin in early April 1941.
-The day-to-day work with Bose became the responsibility of von Trott, who used the cover of the Special Bureau for his anti-Nazi activities by travelling to Scandinavia, Switzerland and Turkey and all of Nazi-occupied Europe to seek out German military officers opposing Nazism.
-Bose and von Trott, however, did not become close, and Bose most likely did not know about von Trott's anti-Nazi work.
+The day-to-day work with Bose became the responsibility of Trott, who used the cover of the Special Bureau for his anti-Nazi activities by travelling to Scandinavia, Switzerland and Turkey and all of Nazi-occupied Europe to seek out German military officers opposing Nazism.
+Bose and Trott, however, did not become close, and Bose most likely did not know about Trott's anti-Nazi work.

-According to the historian Leonard A. Gordon, there were also tensions between von Trott and Bose's wife, Emilie Schenkl, each disliking the other intensely.
+According to the historian Leonard A. Gordon, there were also tensions between Trott and Bose's wife, Emilie Schenkl, each disliking the other intensely.

-Von Trott was a member of the Kreisau Circle, a group of intellectuals who believed in a sort of conservative Christian socialism, who met at the estate of Count von Moltke in Kreisau in Silesia.
+Trott was a member of the Kreisau Circle, a group of intellectuals who believed in a sort of conservative Christian socialism, who met at the estate of Count von Moltke in Kreisau in Silesia.
 The Kreisau Circle was in contact with the main opposition group led by General Ludwig Beck and Carl Frederich Goerdeler but differed with the Beck–Goerdeler group over a number of issues.
 On 22 January 1943, at the house of Count Peter Hans Yorck von Wartenburg, a meeting was held between the two groups.
-Attending the meeting for the "senior group" were General Beck, Goerdeler, Ulrich von Hassell and Johannnes Popitz and for the Kreisau Circle Count von Moltke, von Trott, Count Yorck von Wartenburg, Eugen Gerstenmaier and Fritz von der Schulenburg.
+Attending the meeting for the "senior group" were General Beck, Goerdeler, Ulrich von Hassell and Johannes Popitz and for the Kreisau Circle Moltke, Trott, Yorck von Wartenburg, Eugen Gerstenmaier and Fritz von der Schulenburg.
 The left-learning Kreisau Circle members objected to Goerdeler's beliefs in laissez-faire capitalism and to his plans to restore the monarchy.
-The clash between the two groups was in large part generational as the conservative "senior group" were all older men like Goerdeler who had come of age under the German Empire and were far more attached to the House of Hohenzollern than were the younger men like von Trott, who had come of age under the Weimar Republic.
-The diplomat Hassell of the "seniors" and the policeman von der Schulenburg of the "juniors" mediated a compromise despite the shouting between Goerdeler and Moltke, but the differences were by no means resolved.
-After the meeting of 22 January, no conferences were held, but von Trott and von der Schulenburg remained in regular contact with Hassell and Popitiz.
+The clash between the two groups was in large part generational as the conservative "senior group" were all older men like Goerdeler who had come of age under the German Empire and were far more attached to the House of Hohenzollern than were the younger men like Trott, who had come of age under the Weimar Republic.
+The diplomat Hassell of the "seniors" and the policeman Schulenburg of the "juniors" mediated a compromise, despite the shouting between Goerdeler and Moltke, but the differences were by no means resolved.
+After the meeting of 22 January, no conferences were held, but Trott and Schulenburg remained in regular contact with Hassell and Popitiz.